 Courtesy of Wally S., Wally’s Market Garden, Pleasantdale SK

 This time of year I hear from a lot of aspiring farmers.
-They are filled with passion and enthusiasm and are eager to glomm on to role models.
+They are filled with passion and enthusiasm and are eager to glom on to role models.
 I’m a pretty easy target.
 I have been at the farmers market in Saskatoon, Sask.
-Zone 3 Canada for 20 + years, and right now I sell year round, at about 150 market days a year.
+Zone 3 Canada for 25 + years, and I have farmed in urban, peri-urban contexts (sometimes all at the same time), and have been through many business and operating models over that time.
 I see farmers come and go all the time.
 Typically they last one or two years, then move on to something else.
 Why?
 They can’t seem to figure things out, or make things go their way, because they bought into the hard way.

 If you are looking to push yourself to the edge, you can do trampoline bridge jumping or traditional farming.
 But if you want to start a profitable business growing food, traditional farming is not the way to accomplish it.
 Instead, keep it simple.
 In Year 1, you don’t need to buy land or a tractor.
 Use what land you have or can borrow.
 Keep your investments minimal.
 Don’t get sidetracked with grow tunnels or aquaponics.
 That can happen, after you have mastered basic production, which is growing consistently, in volume, at commercial grade.

 Also think revenue.
 Weeks of revenue, total revenue, bill paying revenue, going to Mexico on a holiday revenue, and how your farm is going to pay for everything.
 Get grounded in reality quickly in the game.
 How about refrigeration for your produce?
 Have you researched your local markets/restaurant scene to see where the opportunities are?
 How about logistics?
 How are you going to make everything happen?
 It’s not rocket science, but it does require thought and planning to make an owner/operated farm work.